Telephone number 800-282-2882 and the email address, Elrushbaugh at EIBNet.com.

 How can we be this inhumane?

-And then add to it that it's a bunch of rich white guys who own the teams and are hiring a bunch of black men to do this, to entertain every just like at the old Coliseum of Rome.
+And then add to it that it's a bunch of rich white guys who own the teams and are hiring a bunch of black men to do this to entertain every just like at the old Coliseum of Rome.

-This is this is on tap to happen now.
+This is on tap to happen now.

 Mark my words.